2025 French Open Predictions & Tips

 The pinnacle of the clay court season culminates at Stade Roland Garros in Paris with the 124th edition of the French Open.

-The second Grand Slam event in 2025 will be held from 25 May to 8 June and feature all the best players in men's and women's tennis.
+The second Grand Slam event in 2025 will be held from 25 May to 8 June and features all the best players in men's and women's tennis.

 Carlos Alcaraz is the defending champion in the men's singles, Iga Swiatek the defending champion in the women's singles after winning her fourth title in 2024.